We’ve had our problems with Yelp here at Cash 4 Toners, and chances are, if you own a business, you’ve had problems too.

 “The number of late night tearful phone calls I get from business owners has drastically reduced,” says social media marketer Adryenn Ashley, founder of the blog Yelp-sucks.com, “Unlike some community managers in other markets, Michael listens and makes improvements.”

 Yelp uses automated recommendation software to weed out unreliable reviews.

 When it comes to the Recommendation Software, it’s important to keep in mind, Yelp’s goal of providing consumers with the most useful and reliable content available.
-In fact, industry consensus and studies have shown that Yelp is one of the most aggressive and successful at identifying and weeding out unreliable reviews.

 While some businesses claim they’ve been hurt by Yelp’s review filter, net blogger Nick H. in Seattle believes the filter serves a valuable purpose.